Growyourbrand.net Reference notes on brand consequence May 2026

 Spirit's official statement says credit and debit card purchases through Spirit will be automatically refunded to the original form of payment, while other payment methods, vouchers, credits, and Free Spirit points are to be handled later through the bankruptcy process.
 That creates a second brand problem after the flight stops: the customer still needs closure.

-Operations have stopped, but the final outcome is not fully settled until the court and claims process resolves.
-The end state could be liquidation, dissolution, asset sales, lease returns, route or brand transfers, acquisition, merger, or a narrower legal entity outcome.
+Operations have stopped and liquidation has court approval, but the final outcome is not fully settled until the asset, lease, claims, refund, and corporate dissolution process resolves.
+The end state could include asset sales, lease returns, route or brand transfers, creditor recoveries, or a narrower legal entity outcome.

 For that reason, this page should remain a monitored file.
-The Brand Archive has a 30-day status watch attached to Spirit so the case can be revised when the facts move from wind-down announcement to final legal outcome.
+The Brand Archive has a 30-day status watch attached to Spirit so the case can be revised when the facts move from liquidation approval to terminal legal outcome.

 The Archive Reading